nginxinc/nginx-amplify-doc/amplify-guide.md

 When you log in to Amplify, you’re presented with a collection of predefined graphs on the **Graphs** page.
 Here you can see an overview of the key metric stats, such as CPU, memory, and disk usage for all of your systems.

 If you click on a system on the left, the graphs will change to reflect the metrics for the selected system.
-The graphs are further split into categories such as "System", "NGINX" and so on.
+The graphs are further split into tabs such as "System", "NGINX" and so on.

-Some graphs have an additional selector for the "label" associated with a metric.
+Some graphs have an additional selector.
 E.g., with "Disk Latency" or "Network Traffic" you can select what device or interface you're analyzing.
-Switching between labels changes the graph to display the corresponding data.

 On the right, above the graphs, you will find the time range selector, which helps to display different time periods for the graphs.